ackza/firebox/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/aaroncox/vessel/master/LICENSE)
 ![downloads](https://img.shields.io/github/downloads/aaroncox/vessel/total.svg)

-# Vessel - Steem Desktop Wallet
+# Firebox - Steem-Engine Desktop Wallet

-Vessel is a lite wallet for the Steem blockchain that you can run on your desktop computer without needing to run the blockchain itself.
+Firebox is a Steem-Engine functionality fork of Vessel, a lite wallet for the Steem blockchain that you can run on your desktop computer without needing to run the blockchain itself.

 **This is experimental and messy software at the moment, please use with caution.**